ActiDoo/clusterrebootd/README.md

 ## Continuous Integration

-A GitHub Actions workflow (documented in `docs/CI_PIPELINE.md`) now runs `gofmt` and `go test ./...` for pushes to `main` and all pull requests.
-The job uses pinned actions, read-only permissions, and a 15-minute timeout to provide an initial quality gate while the broader pipeline is built out.
+A GitHub Actions workflow (documented in `docs/CI_PIPELINE.md`) now runs `gofmt` and `go test ./...` for pushes to `main` and all pull requests, then builds the Debian/RPM packages via `make package`.
+The packaging job installs pinned versions of `nfpm`, `syft`, and `cosign`, generates SBOMs, checksums, and cosign signatures, verifies them with `packaging/scripts/verify_artifacts.sh`, and uploads the resulting artefacts for review.
+All actions are pinned by commit SHA and the workflow continues to use read-only permissions to preserve repository integrity.

 ## Example Configuration